 Tips for Living and Working Abroad

-If this living and working abroad experience is your first time of leaving the “safety of home” and venturing to live in a foreign country, its understandable to be a bit nervous, or even a bit scared, but don’t worry, you will not freeze or starve to death.
+If this is your first time “leaving the nest” it’s understandable to be nervous, or even a bit scared.
+Don’t worry though, you will not freeze or starve to death.
 Here are a few tips on living and working abroad that I have learned the hard way.

-Each country has different “deals” with other countries for living and working abroad.
+Each country has different “deals” with other countries when it comes to work visas.
 Visit the embassy web page on the country you plan to visit to find out the information you need to know.
-Many organisations are out there to help you but beware of “scams”.
-Often it is just as easy to do it yourself.
+Many organizations are out there to help you but beware of “scams”.
+Often it is easy to do it yourself.
 Talk to people that have been to where you’re going before.
 If not in person, then on forums.

 Do your research

-The only travel guide I use (besides this one) is Wikitravel.org.
-Look up the country, take notes, then the city.
-If you want specific details on a certain ‘adventure’ e.g. a bush-walking, the silk road etc and it doesn’t come up on Wikitravel.com, then just Google.com it.
+The only travel guide I use (besides SurviveTravel.com) is Wikitravel.org.
+Look up the country and city and take notes.
+If you want specific details on a certain activity and it doesn’t come up on Wikitravel.com, then just Google it.
 Chances are someone has done it and blogged about it.
 If not, then you should!

 When You First Arrive

-Before you first arrive in the country you will be living and working abroad in, it is a good idea to book ahead your first night in a hostel.
+It is a good idea to book at least your first nights accommodation.
 Somewhere close to the city and easy to navigate to.
-Also, in Wikitravel.com they usually give some recommendations.

 Gumtree.com is great.
-I usually look for short term accommodation, anywhere not too far from the city (and cheap).
+I usually look for short-term accommodation, anywhere not too far from the city.
 It’s better than staying in a hostel, and you’ll get to meet locals.
 Once there, start looking for work.
-Then, when you find a job, you can move closer to your workplace.. or you can try to find a job in the area you’re in if you like it.
+Then, when you find a job, you can move closer to your workplace, or you can try to find a job in the area you’re in if you like it.

 Do the Tourist Thing

-While your waiting for your living and working abroad plans to to fall into place, do the tourist thing.
+While your waiting for your living and working abroad plans to fall into place, do the tourist thing.
 You may not get time once you get a job and a social life.
 Also, venture out to other areas.
-Just get a bus to nowhere.

 Get a Life

 Traveling alone can get lonely, and it’s not like when your kids.
 Adults already have friends that they have known for years, and often don’t need or want any new ones.
-You need to actively be social.
+You need to be social.
 Easy for some, not so easy for others.
-If your interested in something, see about joining a club for it, just like you would at home.
+If you’re interested in something, see about joining a club for it, like you would at home.
 Its easier to make friends with common interests, e.g., sport, music, art.
 People you work with, people you live with.
-There are probably a few people in the hostel you stayed at which are in the same situation as you.
-Like minded travelers bond fast!
+There are probably people in the hostel you stayed at which are in the same situation as you.
+Like-minded travelers bond fast!

 Its fine to ‘live the normal life’ in a foreign country, but you’re a traveler, so travel.
 Use where you are as a base, and then explore from there.
-After a month of being in a new place I’ve usually seen more than most of the locals.
+After a month of being in a new place I’ve usually seen more of the place than most of the locals.
 It’s the Travelers Spirit.
-Don’t lose it, or you may as well go home, start a business and get filthy rich, ’cause you can’t do that whilst traveling (well I guess you can, but it’s much harder).
+Don’t lose it, or you may as well go home, start a business and get filthy rich.
 You may be ‘away from home’ but if you’re not traveling, then your not really traveling!

 Summer camp.
 This is a great place to start when first living and working abroad.
-You’ll meed a lot of like minded people.
+You’ll meed a lot of like-minded people.
 You will form some amazing relationships and possible travel partners.
-It s a nice safe way to test the waters to see if you want to keep traveling, but be warned, it is not an accurate depiction of the life of a long term traveler.
+It’s a nice safe way to test the waters to see if you want to keep traveling.
+Be careful though, it is not an accurate depiction of the life of a long-term traveler.
 I use it as a break from travel.
 Check out Camp Leaders, BUNAC, IEP and Camp America.

 Teaching English.
 I’ve not done it but it has been on my list of things to do for a while.
-Good thing about it is the age limit for living and working abroad as an English teacher is much higher than working holiday visas.
-You can do online courses or train in country.
+The age limit for working abroad as an English teacher is much higher than working holiday visas.
+You can do online courses or train in the country.

 A Normal Job.
-This has already been discussed.
+I’ve already talked about this.
 Try to get a job you’ll enjoy, and where you’ll meet people.

 Working Illegally.
 Be careful with this one.
-If you get caught you’ll either get kicked out of the country with a permanent ban, or have to bribe someone, depending on what country your in.
-In saying that, I’ve done it a couple of times in countries where I had been living and working abroad, but could not get work visas, and even in countries where I could but just didn’t have one.
+If you get caught you’ll either get kicked out of the country with a permanent ban or have to bribe someone.
+In saying that, I’ve done it a couple of times.
 It’s all about who you know with this one.
-Talk to the people in the hostel, Gumtree.com or craigslist might hold some promise, and pubs are a good place to find cash labor work.
-Or maybe even work in the pub.
+Hostel workers often have contacts.
+Pubs are a good place to find cash labor work.
 Beware of exploitation.

 Make Money Over the Internet